rails/jquery-rails/README.md

 ### Installation

-In your Gemfile, add this line:
+When you generate a new Rails 3.1 app, pass the `-j jquery` option, like this:

+    rails new myapp -j jquery

+Your new app's Gemfile will have a line like this:

     gem "jquery-rails"

-Then, run `bundle install`.
+Then run `bundle install`.
 You're done!